 Materiel: Engineering Data Management System (EDMS).
-The EDMS is a digital repository for Department of Defense (DoD) engineering technical information.
+The EDMS is a digital repository for DoD engineering technical information.
 The system provides input services via electronic file transfer as well as hardcopy conversion (scanning) and data transfer, quality assurance review of engineering drawings, selective retrieval of technical information data using a relational database with built-in business rules, and output services (hardcopy or digital).
 Technical information can be accessed through a web browser.